gabest11/lexx-ivtc/README.md

 * S02 done (Acorn)

-* S03 (these episodes are terrible quality, one field is simply missing in many places)
+* S03/E01-03 done (these episodes are terrible quality, one field is simply missing in many places)

-* S04/E01-24 done (Acorn)
+* S04 done (Acorn)

 Planing to do newer releases if I can get them and are better quality.